vacanza/holidays/CONTRIBUTING.rst

 .. code-block:: shell

-    $ pygettext -k 'tr' -o holidays/locale/pot/AR.pot holidays/countries/argentina.py
+    $ make pot

-If the template file is empty make sure that the holiday names are wrapped with ``tr``/``self.tr`` helpers.
+If the template file is empty make sure that the country/market entity has the :py:attr:`default_language` attribute set and all holiday names are wrapped with ``tr``/``self.tr`` helpers.
 Use `ISO 639-1 codes`_ when adding new languages.
 Copy the generated template to all locale folders you're going to translate this country holiday names into (e.g., for Argentina: